 Other than that, there's nothing else vitally important that you need to include.
 The travel first aid kit contains:

 - 1 course of antibiotics (usually Amoxicillin or Cipro)

 Miscellaneous items totally depend on what kind of traveler you are, what things you treat as absolute essentials, and how much space you have left in your backpack.

-Some of my miscellaneous items include a quick-dry travel towel (these are essential for carry-on travelers -- they're so light and small and dry very quickly), a sarong (find out why these are an absolute must for me), some makeup, sunglasses, and a dry bag (good if you plan on taking any ferries or boats on your travels).
+Some of my miscellaneous items include a quick-dry travel towel (these are essential for carry-on travelers -- they're so light and small and dry very quickly), a sarong, some makeup, sunglasses, and a dry bag (good if you plan on taking any ferries or boats on your travels).

 What Shouldn't You Pack

-I could just say anything that isn't mentioned in this article, but the truth is, everyone's different and what I deem as essentials, you won't want to pack; and what I advising skipping out on, you won't feel comfortable traveling without.
-Having said that, if you're interested in finding out which items I don't deem necessary to travel with, keep on reading.
+We could just say anything that isn't mentioned in this article, but the truth is, everyone's different and what we deem as essentials, you won't want to pack; and what we advise skipping out on, you won't feel comfortable traveling without.
+Having said that, if you're interested in finding out which items we don't deem necessary to travel with, keep on reading.

-Sewing kit: Okay, this is a tiny item, so it doesn't really matter if you pack it or not, but I really don't see the need in carrying one regardless.
-This is another item I traveled with for several years and didn't use once.
-In fact, I quickly learned that if ever I broke anything so much that I considered using a sewing kit to repair it, it was faster and easier to just buy a new one instead.
+- Sewing kit: Okay, this is a tiny item, so it doesn't really matter if you pack it or not, but it's usually faster and easier to just buy a new one of whatever you've torn instead.

-Thick, warm clothes: To free up space in your bag, I recommend avoiding carrying thick, winter clothing with you on your trip.
-Instead, pack many thin layers made of Merino Wool to keep you warm.
+- Thick, warm clothes: To free up space in your bag, avoid carrying thick, winter clothing with you on your trip.
+Instead, pack many thin layers made of merino wool to keep you warm.